fastalgorithms/rounding/readme.md

    vertices have already been smoothed, and the variables (lmin0,lmin1) describe the size of the region along edge modified in the vertex smoothing step.

-These programs are called by smth_polyhedron_tst.m, which contains the data needed to define the platonic solids (but not the dodecahedron).

 ### Plotting